 This is not only a good nightlight; it is a sound machine and serves as an alarm clock as well.
 Of course, in the beginning, you will not use the last feature; however, when the baby grows, you will need it.

 The Hatch Baby sound machine can be controlled from your phone.
 Convenient, with numerous specifications, it is a little pricey but definitely worth it.

-You can adjust the brightness by holding the top, double-tap to power it on/off, and hold the logo if you need to switch the color temperature.
+You can adjust the brightness by touching the top, double-tap to power it on/off, and hold the logo if you need to switch the color temperature.
 The soft light could help the baby falling asleep immediately after breastfeeding.

 5 Reasons to let the baby sleep with a night light

 Like every other creature, babies have positive and negative experiences throughout the day.
 Some of the negative ones cause anxiety and stress for the baby and get into the subconscious.
 These happenings might cause the baby to dream nightmares.

 Sleeping with a soft warm light in the room would reassure the baby in the dark.
 It will help them to see more detail in their surroundings, thus making them feel safer.